GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-mig/README.md

 Stateful MIGs have some limitations documented [here](https://cloud.google.com/compute/docs/instance-groups/configuring-stateful-migs#limitations).
 Enforcement of these requirements is the responsibility of users of this module.

-Stateful persistent disks can be configured in the MIG's stateful policy, using the `stateful_disk_mig` variable, or at the per-instance configurations using the `stateful_disk_instance` variable.
+You can configure a disk defined in the instance template to be stateful  for all instances in the MIG by configuring in the MIG's stateful policy, using the `stateful_disk_mig` variable.
+Alternatively, you can also configure stateful persistent disks individually per instance of the MIG by setting the `stateful_disk_instance` variable.
 A discussion on these scenarios can be found in the [docs](https://cloud.google.com/compute/docs/instance-groups/configuring-stateful-disks-in-migs).

 ```hcl